acumos/on-boarding/docs/developer-guide.rst

-Push model API : This API is used for upload the model bundle in Acumos
+Push model bundle API : This API is used for upload the model bundle in Acumos

 - URL=http://hostname:ACUMOS_ONBOARDING_PORT/onboarding-app/v2/models

 - Method = POST

-- data Params = model bundle, authentication token (provided by Authentication API)
+- data Params :

+        model bundle
+        model protobuff file
+        metadata JSON file
+        model name (optional parameter)
+        authentication token or username:apitoken
+        createMicroservice (boolean value to trigger microservice generation, default=true) licenseFile (optional parameter - license.txt associated with model) tracking ID (optional parameter - UUID for tracking E2E transaction from Portal to onboarding to microservice generation) provider (optional parameter - for portal authentication) shareUserName (optional parameter - User Name for sharing the model as co-owner) modName (optional parameter - Model Name to be used as display name else Model name from metadata is used) deployment_env (optional parameter - Identify deployment environment for model as DCAE or non-DCAE, default is non-DCAE)
+        Request-ID (optional parameter - UUID received from Portal else generated for tracking transaction in CDS)

 - hostname : the hostname of the machine in which Acumos have been installed.